 Real estate prorations are probably the easiest part closing because someone else is figuring it out for you.
 If you’re selling or buying a house, you should have a good agent by your side, doing most of the legwork.
 But we don’t recommend sellers pay the typical 3% fee most seller’s agents charge.

 That’s why we’ve partnered with Clever Real Estate.
 Clever is a nationwide brokerage that offers a free agent-matching service that can pair you with top-performing local agents.
 Clever hand-picks agents from companies like Coldwell Banker and RE/MAX, pre-negotiates low rates, and passes the savings on to you.

-With Clever, sellers can sell their house for a low 1% fee for homes over $350,000 (or $3,000 for homes below that amount), while buyers in 41 states can get up to 0.5% cash back at closing!
+With Clever, sellers can sell their house for a low 1.5% fee, while buyers in 41 states can get cash back at closing!

 Clever is free to use and there’s no obligation to continue if you can’t find an agent you love.
 We think you will — but just in case, Clever can match you with multiple agents to pick from.